onetwosri/no-teleport-olm/lightning cycle olm.md

 ##### Scenario 4: Killing the mage hand from the melee safespot

-If you kill the mage hand from the melee safespot, turn the head **exactly THREE** times, before tanking two hits to check the cycle.
+If you kill the mage hand from the melee safespot, turn the head **exactly THREE** times before tanking two hits to check the cycle.
 The first head turn is when olm turns from melee safespot to mage side.
 This means that you only go to the melee safespot if your first lance hit noodles, causing olm to turn middle instead of melee side, as shown in the second example.

 **Examples:**